Texas Department of Criminal Justice: Uniforms

-The uniformed staff wore brown uniforms with black ties from 1955 to 1969.
+The uniformed staff wore brown uniforms with brown ties from 1955 to 1969.
 Female officers wore blue uniforms with a red ascot and were also available in a dress from 1969 to 1980.
-Black ties continued to be a part of the grey uniform until being removed from the uniform during the 1980s.
-Officers were issued metal badges for their shirts and hats until 1990, when fabric patches replaced them.
+Blue ties were a part of the grey uniform until being removed from the uniform during the 1980s.
+Officers were issued metal badges for their shirts with the brown uniforms and with hats until 1990, when fabric patches replaced them.
 Camouflage jackets and hats were briefly issued in the early 1980s, but were discontinued due to their illegible appearance.